boazbk/crypto/lec_14_zero_knowledge.md

 4. Output $V_2(x,m,x',s'')$.
 >
-The correctness of the simulator follows from the following claims (all of which assume that $x$ is actually a quadratic residue, since otherwise we don't need to make any guarantees and in any case Alice's behaviour is not well defined):
+The correctness of the simulator follows from the following claims (all of which assume that $x$ is actually a quadratic residue, since otherwise we don't need to make any guarantees and in any case Alice's behavior is not well defined):
 >
 __Claim 1:__ The distribution of $x'$ computed by $S^*$ is identical to the distribution of $x'$ chosen by Alice.
 >